mangabe16/lexos/doc_src/docs/user_guide/tokenizing_texts.md

 ## Custom Tokenizers

-Sometimes using a language model to perform tokenization is not appropriate or overkill for the desired output.
+Sometimes using a language model to perform tokenization is not appropriate or is overkill for the desired output.
 Lexos has two tokenizer classes that operate on strings and return lists of strings.
 The mostly illustrate how you can produce your own tokenizer class if required.

 `SliceTokenizer` slices the text into tokens of `n` characters.
 The constructor takes two arguments: `n`, which is the number of characters that each token will be, and `drop_ws`, a modifier that controls whether to drop whitespace or keep it.